ArneBinder/pie-datasets/dataset_builders/hf/scidtb_argmin/README.md

 ### Dataset Curators

+This work is (partly) supported by the Spanish Government under the Mar´ıa de Maeztu Units of Excellence Programme (MDM-2015-0502). (p.
+49)

 List the people involved in collecting the dataset and their affiliation(s).
 If funding information is known, include it here.

 ### Licensing Information